ExchangeUnion/xud-docker/README.md

 Enabling boltz and webui works in a same way.

 1. Build arby image `tools/build arby`
-2. Append arby to --use-local-images
+2. Append `arby` to `--use-local-images`
-3. Append `--arby.disabled=false` or persist below in your network conf file.
+3. Append `--arby.disabled=false` or persist below in your network conf file

 ```toml
 [arby]